 Services in the new Lakewood Family Health Center will include family medicine, internal medicine and a 24/7 full-service emergency department.
 The new center will include imaging and lab services, diabetes education and chronic disease care.
 The LGBT center will have providers who are sensitive to and specialize in the health needs of LGBT patients.

 The new family center will have access to the Cleveland Clinic Mobile Stroke Treatment Unit, and an ambulance equipped for on-site stroke diagnosis and treatment.
+Strokes need a lot of attention after they have occurred due to their life-debilitating effects it can cause the individual.
+Along with more stroke treatments like the use of CBD oil (where you can buy full spectrum cbd oil uk from CBD Queen) to reduce the inflammatory effects of a stroke the clinic will act as an official base for stroke survivors to gain treatment.
 The building will also include behavioral health services, as well as a center for brain health.
 The Lakewood Family Health Center will also offer many specialty services including urology, nephrology, pulmonology, allergy, general surgery, colorectal surgery, cardiology, neurology and endocrinology.
 Additionally, the Cleveland Clinic (Fairview Hospital) Family Medicine Residency Program in conjunction with the Ohio University Heritage College of Osteopathic Medicine in Cleveland will be present at the facility.

 In addition to building the new center, the Cleveland Clinic, the city of Lakewood and the Lakewood Hospital Association in Cleveland have teamed together to establish a new $32 million nonprofit foundation to address community health and wellness needs in the city of Lakewood.